Esri/navigator-integration/README.md

 - Rural Driving Distance

 ####Automatically start navigating
-To automatically start navigating, specify the `navigate` parameter.
+To have Navigator automatically start navigating, specify the `navigate` parameter.

 `navigate`: If true, navigation mode will be activated.

 ####Enable notifications when navigation completes
-If you’d like users of your app to be notified when navigation completes, you can include a callback URL.
+If you’d like your app users to be notified when navigation completes, include a callback URL.

-`callback`: Specifies the URL to call when navigation is complete.
+`callback`: Specifies which URL to call when navigation completes.
 If the `callback` parameter is specified the app will be notified after navigation completes.

-`callbackprompt`: Indicates that an alert should appear asking the user if control should be given back to the calling app, and specifies the text of that alert (*optional*).
+`callbackprompt`: Indicates that a message should appear asking the user if control should be given back to the calling app, and specifies the text of that message (*optional*).

-*Note:* Your custom URL scheme must be registered with the operating system, for more information on this see [Apple's guide to custom URL Schemes](https://developer.apple.com/library/ios/featuredarticles/iPhoneURLScheme_Reference/Introduction/Introduction.html#//apple_ref/doc/uid/TP40007899) or [Google's guide to Android Intents and Intent Filters](https://developer.android.com/guide/components/intents-filters.html)
+*Note:* Your custom URL scheme must be registered with the operating system.
+For more information on this see [Apple's guide to custom URL Schemes](https://developer.apple.com/library/ios/featuredarticles/iPhoneURLScheme_Reference/Introduction/Introduction.html#//apple_ref/doc/uid/TP40007899) or [Google's guide to Android Intents and Intent Filters](https://developer.android.com/guide/components/intents-filters.html).

-The following example URL specifies that Navigator should enter navigation mode and that the custom app, called my-cool-app in the below URL, should be notified when navigation completes.
-Because the `callbackprompt` parameter is not present, control will pass directly to the calling app and a prompt will not display.
+The following URL specifies that Navigator should enter navigation mode and that the custom app, called my-cool-app in this example, should be notified when navigation completes.
+Since the `callbackprompt` parameter is not present, control will pass directly to the calling app and a prompt will not display.

 ```
 arcgis-navigator://?stop=43.65958,-70.25118&callbackprompt=My+Cool+App&callback=my-cool-app://